mocra/fmdb-migration-manager/README.markdown

 which is created and managed by `FmdbMigrationManager`.
 The user/developer does not need to worry about this table.

+### Migration helpers

+Inside the `-up` (and future purpose `-down`) method, you can execute any Objective-C code: NSLog calss, store values into objects, etc. Mostly, you will execute `CREATE TABLE`, `ALTER TABLE` and `DROP TABLE` SQL requests upon your database.

+You can call any `FMDatabase` queries within the `-up` method.

+This project `FMDB Migration Manager` includes some helpers to make schema creation and modification.
+Here are some self-explanatory examples:

+    - (void)up {
+      [self createTable:@"countries"];
+      [self addColumn:[FmdbMigrationColumn columnWithColumnName:@"name" columnType:@"string"] forTableName:@"countries"];
+    }

+Or create the table and its columns in one method call:

+    - (void)up {
+      [self createTable:@"students" withColumns:[NSArray arrayWithObjects:
+        [FmdbMigrationColumn columnWithColumnName:@"name"        columnType:@"string"],
+        [FmdbMigrationColumn columnWithColumnName:@"age"         columnType:@"real"],
+        [FmdbMigrationColumn columnWithColumnName:@"description" columnType:@"text"],
+        nil
+      ]];
+    }

+Or drop an existing table, all its columns and data:

+    [self dropTableName:@"countries"];

+See `FmdbMigration.h` for definition of these methods.

-## Running tests
+## Running project tests

-This project has a suite of tests written in Ruby, although the library is in Objective-C.
+This project has a suite of tests written in Ruby, even though the library is in Objective-C. It uses the RubyCocoa project to bridge between Ruby (for the tests) and Objective-C (for the library).
+Ruby was used for testing due to its concise syntax of the test/unit and Shoulda test suite libraries.
+You can easily read the test suites to see what behaviour is being tested and the expected outcomes.

-Install the dependencies:
+Install the dependencies (assuming you have Ruby and RubyGems installed, as is true for OS X 10.5 Leopard):

     sudo gem install Shoulda